Filming and Photography

 - Media crews using recording video or audio recording equipment must be escorted at all times

-- To avoid disrupting scientific experiments and avoid contamination, videographers, photographers, sound technicians and other crew members are prohibited form touching any lab equipment.
+- To avoid disrupting scientific experiments and avoid contamination, videographers, photographers, sound technicians and other crew members are prohibited from touching any lab equipment.

 - Media crews are urged to use minimal equipment and small-size cameras whenever possible.